NBISweden/elixir_evaluation_evaluation/docs/results_2.md

 Question 7 attempt to measure course quality by asking the learner if he/she would recommend the course.
-It can already be found in one of the two evaluations that ELIXIR based this on, which is `[Jordan et al., 2018]`.
+This question originates from one of the two evaluations that this ELIXIR evaluation is based on (`[Jordan et al., 2018]`).

+Searching the literature
+for 'using course recommendation in evaluation'
+(and sentences alike) resulted in one relevant hit.
-The (little) research on this practice shows that this may be true `[Ang et al., 2018]`.
+This paper, `[Ang et al., 2018]`, shows that using this question may indeed be a valid way to asses course quality `[Ang et al., 2018]`.

 ???- question "What are the metrics for this question?"